jnidzwetzki/pg-dev-container/src/extension/99_code_mistake/README.md

 # Extension with a Coding Error

 This directory contains a simple extension that defines the function `code_mistake`.
 Unfortunately, this function contains a bug.
-Your task is to understand what the function of the extension should do, find the bug, and fix it.

 ### Current result

+The `installcheck` is failing.

 ```
 $ make
 $ sudo make install